stacristo/ntx-devops-test/README.md

    - If working locally, implement an alternative method to trigger the pipeline.

 2. **Deployment Workflow**:
-   - The CI pipeline should deploy the application to the target environment after a successful build.
+   - The CI pipeline should test and deploy the application to the target environment after a successful build.

 ---